 Procedure

-The computerized test battery (CBS battery) consisted of 12 different tasks.
+All participants were asked to complete the twelve online tests from the Cambridge Brain Sciences (CBS) battery (cambridgebrainsciences.com).
 Descriptions of each of the tasks can be found in the supplementary materials.
 The tasks were presented to participants on a tablet computer with a touchscreen and each was preceded by instructions and practice trials.
 Researchers were on hand to offer further clarification of instructions if necessary.
 Participants completed all 12 tasks in a random order and took as many breaks as necessary between tasks to prevent fatigue.
-After the CBS task battery, a MoCA (version 7.1 English) and MMSE (Folstein et al, 1987) were administered on paper in interview format with a researcher.
-All MoCAs and MMSEs were administered by the same researcher.
+After completing the CBS task battery, a MoCA (version 7.1 English) and MMSE (Folstein et al, 1987) were administered on paper in interview format with one of the authors (AS).
+All MoCAs and MMSEs were administered by the same person (AS).
 Participants also completed a demographic questionnaire on paper.

 RESULTS

-Fifty-two older adults with an average age of 81 years (62-92 years) completed 12 computerized tests, a MoCA, and a MMSE.
+Fifty-two older adults with an average age of 81 years (62-92 years) completed the 12 computerized tests, a MoCA, and a MMSE.
 Only two participants did not complete all 12 tasks.
-One participant only completed half the tasks due to fatigue; the second completed only two tasks before losing interest and withdrawing.
+One of these participants only completed half the tasks due to fatigue; the second completed only two tasks before losing interest and withdrawing.
 Scores on the MoCA ranged from 12-30 (mean=24.6) and scores on the MMSE ranged from 16-30 (mean=27.8).
 A summary of task scores can be found in Table 1.

 Table 1.
-Summary of task scores and relevant population norms from 342 older adults age 70-94.
+Summary of task scores and relevant population norms from 342 older adults aged 70-94.
 In this study, only 7 participants were younger than 70.
+For details about the named CBS tests, see supplementary materials.